openzipkin/zipkin/README.md

 ```

 ## Core Library
 The [core library](zipkin/src/main/java/zipkin2) is used by both Zipkin instrumentation and the Zipkin server.
-Its minimum Java language level is 6, in efforts to support those writing agent instrumentation.

 This includes built-in codec for Zipkin's v1 and v2 json formats.
-A direct dependency on gson (json library) is avoided by minifying and repackaging classes used.
-The result is a 155k jar which won't conflict with any library you use.
+A direct dependency on gson
+(json library) is avoided by minifying and repackaging classes used.
+The result is a 155k jar which
+won't conflict with any library you use.

 Ex.
 ```java